jlevy/the-art-of-command-line/README.md

 - `time`: execute and time a command

-- `timeout`: execute a command for specified amount of time and stop the process when the specified amount of time completes.
+- `timeout`: execute a command for specified amount of time and stop the process when the specified amount of time completes

 - `lockfile`: create semaphore file that can only be removed by `rm -f`

-- `logrotate`: rotate, compress and mail logs.
+- `logrotate`: rotate, compress and mail logs

 - `watch`: run a command repeatedly, showing results and/or highlighting changes

 - [`when-changed`](https://github.com/joh/when-changed): runs any command you specify whenever it sees file changed.
-See `inotifywait` and `entr` as well.
+See `inotifywait` and `entr` as well

 - `tac`: print files in reverse